kylebarron/stata-exec/README.md

 ## Notes

 This package is currently only for Mac and Linux users.
-I hope to add Windows support, but need to figure out some Visual Basic or VBScript first.
+Interactive Windows support seems impossible, see issue [#4](https://github.com/kylebarron/stata-exec/issues/4).

 ### Troubleshooting and Known Issues
 - _Do entire file_ doesn't run the last line of the do file.